We love to smell great.

 A study published in 2004 in the Journal of Applied Toxicology, looked at the synthetic chemicals, parabens.
 Parabens is one of the harmful chemicals found in deodorants.
 The researchers looked at 20 human breast tumor samples and found that parabens were present in 18 of them.
 They concluded that these results suggested that parabens in deodorants could be absorbed through the skin and increase the risk of breast cancer.

-In another study by The World Health Organization exposure to aluminum was linked to Alzheimer’s disease, with higher frequencies of deodorant use corresponding to higher risks of developing Alzheimer’s.
+In another new study, the exposure to aluminum was linked to Alzheimer’s disease, with higher frequencies of deodorant use corresponding to higher risks of developing Alzheimer’s.
 Abnormal accumulation of aluminum has been found in the brains of people with Alzheimer’s disease, and when aluminum is injected into the brains of laboratory animals, the animals develop a neurological disease similar to Alzheimer’s.

 While there are arguments against this research, it’s hard to argue against the fact that chemicals and unnatural products have been shown to have negative health effects on humans.
 We do know that the skin is our largest organ, and that it has the ability to absorb.